JL907/Katarina/README.md

 ---

 ## Old Patch Notes
+`1.6.2`
+`Bug reports can be posted in discord` https://discord.gg/aYuS9Wsxxx

+* Adjusted the animation speed on Katarina's sprinting animation.
+* Bouncing Blades is now disabled when you have no target.
+* Fixed skill descriptions.

 `1.6.1`

 After much discussion in the discord we have concluded that Katarina's damage was a little bit too high after the recent buffs.
 Targeted Shunpo also recently received a change to apply damage to the target further increasing her damage output.
 Considering the mechanical difficulty with Katarina we still thought her damage output was still too much.
 To keep her in line with other survivors we have adjusted the following values.